ortrsa/Ex3/README.md

 # How it's work..
-After initializing the graph, the fun part begins,
+After initializing the graph, the fun part begins.
-In GraphAlgo we implement advenced functhion with some familiar algorithms like BFS, and dijkstra's.
+In GraphAlgo we implement advanced functions with some familiar algorithms like BFS, and dijkstra's.

 `shorest_path()` - use [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the shortest path In the most efficient way.